meteorinca/MultiplechoiceWebapp/README.md

 - **Math**: Enable **Render math ($$...$$)** when you import calculus-heavy content to display inline formulas via KaTeX.
 - **Fill-in-the-blank**: Add `Type: fill` + a free-form `Answer:` line to ask for typed responses—grading ignores case and double spaces.
 - **Export**: Click **Export current exam (.txt)** to download the active exam in the same text format.
+- **Printable PDF**: Use **Printable PDF** in the format guide to create a ready-to-print packet, and toggle the printable options (question shuffle, answer key, and word bank) right above the button before exporting.
 - **Complete**: Answer the final question and hit **Finish exam** to view the scorecard with retake and back-to-hub shortcuts.
 - **Persistence**: Exams sync to Firebase Cloud Firestore (when configured) and fall back to the localStorage key `omniExamStudio.exams`.
 Legacy data saved as `latinExamMaker.exams` is migrated automatically on load.